 As the report noted, it was "a country cottage ripe for improvement".
 In 1975 we obtained planning consent to extend Bryn-y-Ddafad.
 Excavation for the extension revealed the presence of an underground stream that necessitated the demolition of the original cottage.
-The construction work commenced in 1976, on a concrete raft, with all the original stone being recycled.
+The construction work of the present house commenced in 1976, built on a concrete raft, with all the original stone being recycled.
 In December 1977 our family finally moved in.
 The property was originally rebuilt as our family home.
 View original article here.

 Left with an 'empty nest' in the nineties, we decided to build an extension and, upon completion in August 1998, to open the property as a guesthouse.

 In 2002 planning consent was obtained to convert a very large detached garage and some further buildings into Y Bwthyn Bach (the Little Cottage), which was opened in December that year.
 The cottage serves as either additional bed & breakfast accommodation or as a self catering unit.

 In 2006 further outbuildings were converted into new garages.
 In 2012 solar PV and solar thermal panels were fitted and a biomass boiler was installed making us of the 'greenest' B & B's in South Wales.